Pope Francis to attend World Meeting of Families in Dublin

 Families will gather to listen to talks, join workshops, and celebrate family life and faith.
 There are events organised for childrena and for young people too so the whole family can enjoy it.

 Pope Francis is expected to be there for just the final two days: the Festival of Families (on Saturday 25th August) and the final Mass (on Sunday 26th August).
-The only FREE day is the final Mass which is FREE to all but everyone wishing to attend MUST REGISTER as no-one will get in without a ticket.
+Tickets for the Final Mass in the Phoenix Park are now booked out.

 The theme of this World Meeting of Families, chosen by Pope Francis, is The Gospel of the Family: Joy for the World

-The Amoris 'Let's Talk Family!
-Let's be Family!' series of parish conversations is now available free online at https://www.worldmeeting2018.ie/en/Resources/Amoris-Programme.
+Even if you cannot attend the World Meeting of Families you can join in remotely with prayer and following the Amoris 'Let's Talk Family!
+Let's be Family!' series of parish conversations.
+The Amoris programme is available free online at https://www.worldmeeting2018.ie/en/Resources/Amoris-Programme.

 Family from the Diocese of Leeds wins FAMILIAS bursary to attend the World Meeting of Families

 Two families from the Diocese of Leeds have received bursaries to help them to attend the World Meeting of Families in Dublin this year:

 The Walker family from Dewsbury received the prestigious FAMILIAS bursary, selected from all the dioceses in the northern region.
 FAMILIAS, the association of catholic marriage and family life ministry diocesan coordinators, made three bursaries available, on for each region.
 Here are the Walker family at St Ignatius Church Ossett.
 Fr Rchard Aladics, parish priest, supported their application